Careers in Domestic Animal Rehabilitation: Education and Job Info

 The employment outlook for professionals who care for animals is generally strong.
 The U.S. Bureau of Labor Statistics (BLS) predicted a 12% growth in the number of veterinarian jobs between 2012 and 2022, which is about average growth rate for all professions combined (www.bls.gov).
 Veterinary technicians were expected to see a 30% rate of growth for that same period.

-The BLS reported in May 2012 that veterinarians had a median annual salary of $84,460, while veterinary technologists and technicians earned $30,290 in median salary.
+The BLS reported in May 2012 that veterinarians had a median annual salary of $84,460, while the median salary for veterinary technologists and technicians was $30,290.